Why Is My Car Insurance So Expensive?

 How to save: You can save money by canceling extra coverage you don't need.
 For example, you may not need rental car reimbursement if you have more than one car in your household and can share a vehicle while yours is in the shop.

-Keep in mind that you may have to have comprehensive and collision coverage if you have a loan or lease on your car.
+Keep in mind, you may need comprehensive and collision coverage if you have a loan or lease on your car.
 And if you're in an accident, you'll have to pay for any damage over your insurance limits.

 icon